 Ronald P. Kiene, Ph.D.

 (SUNY Stony Brook, 1986) Senior Marine Scientist, DISL and Professor of Marine Sciences, University of South Alabama.
 Biogeochemical cycling of organic matter in coastal and ocean systems with emphasis on compounds containing sulfur and nitrogen; cycling of climatically important trace gases (DMS, CH4, N2O) in aquatic systems; microbial ecology and biogeochemistry in sediments; trophic transfer of marine algal products, including ciguatoxin and DMSP, through the food web.

 Jeffrey W. Krause, Ph.D.

 (Oregon State University, 2008).
-Senior Marine Scientist, DISL.
-Phytoplankton ecology and biogeochemistry.
-Specific focuses include: diatom ecology and physiology, cyanobacteria (genus Synechococcus) physiology, and coupling of the global Silicon, Carbon and Nitrogen cycles in coastal and open-ocean regions.
+Senior Marine Scientist, DISL and Assistant Professor, Department of Marine Sciences, University of South Alabama.
+Diatom ecology and physiology, cyanobacteria physiology, and coupling of the global Silicon, Carbon and Nitrogen cycles in coastal and open-ocean regions.

 Christine (Tina) Miller-Way, Ph.D.

 (Lousiana State University, 1994) Marine Scientist-Educator, Northern Gulf Institute Liaison, Dauphin Island Sea Lab.
 Science education - curriculum development, inquiry-based marine science; Research - functional ecology of marine benthos, benthic community structure, macrofaunal effects on benthic processes and coastal hypoxia.

 Behzad Mortazavi, Ph.D.